krenalis/krenalis/doc/src/getting-started.md

 3. **Generate assets**

-   Use the following commands to bundle and compress the assets, which will be embedded into the executable:
+   Use the following command to bundle and compress the assets, which will be embedded into the executable:

    ```sh
    go generate